vchan2/vchan2.github.io/2022APCalculusBC.md

   * Handle improper integrals

 NOTE: any material from Unit 1 to 5 is also fair game and may be useful/necessary.
+-->

 <!--
 Unit 8 test is scheduled for <b>Friday, March 18</b> in-class.
 Unit 8 AP material is scheduled for <b>Monday, March 21</b> in-class.
 You should be proficient in all material contained in Unit 8.
 Note that this unit will be weighted much less than other units, since it is very short.
 More precisely, you should be able to:
+  * Use the formula for the average value of a function to solve problems
   * Connect position, velocity, and acceleration of a function using integrals (includes distance and speed)
   * Use accumulation functions and integrals in applied contexts
   * Find the area between curves:
     * in terms of x
     * in terms of y
     * with more than two points of intersection
-  * (AP) Use the formula for the average value of a function to solve problems
-  * (AP) Find the volume of a solid using cross-sections
+  * Find the volume of a solid using cross-sections
-  * (AP) Find the volume of a solid of revolution using the disc/washer method
+  * Find the volume of a solid of revolution using the disc/washer method
-  * (AP) Handle more challenging problems of the types above.
+  * Find the arc length of a curve.
 -->

 <!--